 Ka’anapali Ocean Inn

-The reception of this Maui budget hotel is open 24 hours.
+The reception of this Ka’anapali Beach hotel is open 24 hours.
 Nearby activities include snorkeling, cliff jumping, swimming and surf if there’s a swell.
 Check out 20 awesome things to do in Kaanapali for more inspiration.

-You’re also close to several restaurants, my favorite is the Monkeypod Kitchen.
+You are also close to several of the best restaurants in Kaanapali.
+My favorite is the Monkeypod Kitchen.
 They have an excellent happy hour and reverse happy hour.

 Strolling along the boardwalk in the mornings will be one of your favorite things.
-There is also tons of shopping inside Whalers Village.
+Plus you’re nearby tons of shopping inside Whalers Village.
 Since you’re on a budget you’ll be doing a lot of window shopping as most of the shopping is high end.

 Tiki Beach Hostel

-If you’re traveling solo, on a tight budget and don’t have a car then the Tiki Beach Hostel is a great option.
+If you’re traveling solo, on a extremely tight budget, don’t have a car and/or are looking for cheapest way to stay in Maui, then the Tiki Beach Hostel is an option.
 The hostel is one of the cheapest places to stay on Maui coming in at 39 dollars a night.
 Don’t expect much as its a bed in a dormitory setting.

 You can reach Lahaina town from the hostel on foot which is full of delicious restaurants, art galleries, boutique shops and fun bars.
 It’s also right on the beach.